contextgeneric/cgp-patterns/content/consumer-provider-link.md

 # }
 ```

-Compared to before, the implementation of `HasProvider` is much shorter than
+Compared to before, the implementation of `HasCgpProvider` is much shorter than
 implementing `CanFormatString` directly, since we only need to specify the provider
 type without any function definition.

 At the moment, because the `Person` context only implements one consumer trait, we
-can set `FormatStringWithDisplay` directly as `Person::Provider`.
+can set `FormatStringWithDisplay` directly as `Person::CgpProvider`.
 However, if there
 are other consumer traits that we would like to use with `Person`, we would need to
-define `Person::Provider` with a separate provider that implements multiple provider
+define `Person::CgpProvider` with a separate provider that implements multiple provider
 traits.
 This will be covered in the next chapter, which we would talk about how to
 link multiple providers of different provider traits together.

 ## Component System

 You may have noticed that the trait for specifying the provider for a context is called
-`HasProvider` instead of `HasProviders`.
+`HasCgpProvider` instead of `HasCgpProviders`.
 This is to generalize the idea of a pair of
 consumer trait and provider trait working together, forming a _component_.

 In context-generic programming, we use the term _component_ to refer to a consumer-provider
 trait pair.
 The consumer trait and the provider trait are linked together through blanket
-implementations and traits such as `HasProvider`.
+implementations and traits such as `HasCgpProvider`.
 These constructs working together to
 form the basis for a _component system_ for CGP.